Find out how to finance your Mitsubishi and compare loans now.

 Should I get a used or new Mitsubishi?

 There are pros and cons to both.
 For example, a new car comes with no faults and a warranty, but it can be a big expense and devalues quickly.
-If you decide to go with a used car then you may be able to get a better model for your budget and it will depreciate less quickly, but try to learn as much as you can about the car’s history and any faults before making a decision.
+If you decide to go with a used car then you may be able to get a better model for your budget and it will depreciate more slowly, but try to learn as much as you can about the car’s history and any faults before making a decision.
 Also be aware that you may not be able to get a secured loan on a used car, depending on its age.

 Where do I find the features of a loan?